Interior Eigensolver for Sparse Hermitian Definite Matrices Based on Zolotarev's Functions: Numerical examples

 \section{Numerical examples}

-In this section, we will illustrate two examples based on different collections of sparse matrices.
-The first example aims to show the scaling of the proposed method whereas the second example shows the comparison with the state of the art algorithm for spectrum slicing problem, FEAST~\cite{Polizzi2009, Guttel2015}.
+In this section, we will illustrate three examples based on different collections of sparse matrices.
+The first example aims to show the scaling of the proposed method; the second example shows the comparison with the state of the art algorithm for spectrum slicing problem, FEAST~\cite{Polizzi2009, Guttel2015}; the last example shows the efficiency of the proposed method for various kinds of sparse matrices.
 All numerical examples are performed on a desktop with Intel Core i7-3770K 3.5 GHz, 32 GB of memory.
 The proposed algorithm in this paper is implemented in MATLAB R2017b, which is shorten as ``ZoloEig'' or ``Zolo'' in this section.
 And the FEAST v3.0 compiled with Intel compiler produces the results in the part of ``FEAST''.
 To make the numerical results reproducible, the codes for the numerical examples can be found in the authors' personal homepages.

 Throughout the numerical section, a relative error without knowing the underlying ground true eigenpairs is used to measure the accuracy of both ZoloEig and FEAST.
 The relative error of the estimated interior eigenpairs in the interval $(a,b)$ is defined as